<rss version="2.0"

 Driving bottom-up growth through a freemium user experience

-That meant that we were not tapping into a large potential customer base of parents who might want to give live streaming a try.
+This meant that we were not tapping into a large potential customer base of parents, already using SportsEngine HQ and SE Mobile, who had heard about SportsEngine Play and wanted to try livestreaming their kids’ games.

-CTAs to Download the AppWe placed CTAs within the SE mobile app and various places around SportsEngine Play to encourage users to download the app to try live streaming for free.
+1. CTAs to Download the AppWe met parents where they already were, by placing CTAs within the SE mobile app and around the SportsEngine Play viewing app to encourage users to download and try live streaming for free.

 &#60;img width="4668" height="3288" width_o="4668" height_o="3288" data-src="https://freight.cargo.site/t/original/i/1aa97384338135c6f7fcff3eb707739641707f8332d4584ca71f52beab6418e6/Mobile-App_02.png" data-mid="203108794" border="0" src="https://freight.cargo.site/w/1000/i/1aa97384338135c6f7fcff3eb707739641707f8332d4584ca71f52beab6418e6/Mobile-App_02.png" /&#62;